Cannabis may help temporarily reduce anxiety symptoms. But for some people, it may also make anxiety worse.

 - Tell your therapist.
 If you’re working with a therapist, make sure to loop them in, too.
 They can help you evaluate how well it’s working for your symptoms and offer additional guidance.

-If you decide to try marijuana, keep in mind it does increase anxiety for some people.
+If you decide to try cannabis, keep in mind it does increase anxiety for some people.
 There’s really no way to know how it will affect you before you try it.
 It’s best to use it cautiously and stick to smaller doses.

 Other nonmedical treatments can also help relieve anxiety symptoms.
 If you’re looking for alternative approaches to treatment, consider giving other self-care approaches a try, like: